DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

   - [x] check that the grate on the bottom is clean and dust-free
 - [x] -20C and fridge needs to be cleaned up and defrosted

-## Protocols page
-- [ ] go through the protocols and update anything

 ## Data
-- [ ] Go through LotterhosLab permissions and folders and make sure there is restricted access
+- [ ] Go through LotterhosLab permissions and folders and make sure there is restricted access - KATIE
-- [ ] Go through Google Drive
+- [ ] Go through Google Drive - KATIE
 - [ ] alan and Sara should think about data accessibility after graduation
-- [ ] Lotterhos lab on Discovery - permissions and folders
+- [ ] Lotterhos lab on Discovery - permissions and folders - KATIE
-- [ ] Database FMP backups
+- [ ] Database FMP backups - EVERYONE

 # To do